majkinetor/au-packages/dbeaver-ee/README.md

 ## Notes

-- This is commercial package.
+- This is commercial package which can be tested with [trial license](https://dbeaver.com/trial/).
 You can also install free [Community Edition](https://chocolatey.org/packages/dbeaver).
+See [FAQ](https://dbeaver.com/faq/) for differences between 2 versions.
 - This installer includes JRE.

 ![screenshot](https://cdn.rawgit.com/majkinetor/chocolatey/master/dbeaver/screenshot.png)